mro15/mdvrp-coevolutionary-approach/README.md

-## Implementation of an algorithm to solve the multi-depot vehicle routing problem.
+## Implementation of an algorithm to solve the multi-depot vehicle routing problem (MDVRP).

 ### Run:
 First you need to compile the code: